MISSION

 Benefits of SVA Membership

-• Ability to exhibit art in SVA exhibits and the SVA Gallery
+• Ability to exhibit art in SVA exhibits and the SVA Gallery.

-• Receive the SVA newsletter
+• Receive the SVA newsletter.

-• Access to SVA Professional Development programs
+• Ability to Participate in Professional Development Classes.

-• Access to SVA social events
+• Access to SVA social events.

-• Artist webpage on the SVA website
+• Artist webpage on the SVA website.

 Meet Our Board